Coronavirus: Third coronavirus case in NZ marks the first person-to-person transmission

 • Coronavirus case: 'Terrified' grandmother worried she's infected others

-That person, who infected their partner, had been in Iran and returned to New Zealand on a Qatar Airlines flight from Doha to Auckland on February 23, flight number QR0920.
+A family member of the now-infected man had been in Iran and returned to New Zealand on a Qatar Airlines flight from Doha to Auckland on February 23, flight number QR0920.

 That's a week before the Government imposed travel restrictions on Iran.